 Following are the five possible solutions to the Acer monitor HDMI no signal issue.
 Click one of the links below then you’ll get the detailed instructions.

-If you encounter the “No Signal” issue with you second monitor, you can learn the solutions from the post Easily Fix HDMI Monitor Not Detected Error.
+Tip: If you encounter the “No Signal” issue with your second monitor, you can learn the solutions from the post Easily Fix HDMI Monitor Not Detected Error.

 Method 1: Check the connection